-Learn how to carbonate your own homemade root beer, ginger beer, or almost any fruit juice or syrup flavored beverages right in your own kitchen by following the instructions below.
+Learn how to carbonate drinks and brew your own root beer or ginger beer or fruit juices or flavored syrup beverages right in your own kitchen simply by following the instructions below.

 If the mixture has to sit for any length of time before the yeast is added, cover it with a sanitized lid or aluminum foil to prevent contamination by airborne yeasts.

-Prepare the yeast according to directions, and stir it thoroughly into the flavored mixture.
-If the mixture has been heated to dissolve the sugar, add the yeast after the mixture has cooled to lukewarm.
+Prepare the yeast according to directions, and stir it thoroughly into the flavored drink mixture.
+If the mixture has been heated to dissolve the sugar, add the yeast after the mixture has cooled lukewarm.
 Some brewers say yeast performs best around 70°F (21°C).

-To insure a healthy fermentation, hydrate or prepare your dry yeast before pitching it into your mixture.
-Prepare (hydrate) or "proof" the yeast by adding it to 1/4 cup of lukewarm water, not over 80°F (27°C), then cover the cup with a sterilized saucer to prevent airborne yeast from entering and let it sit.
+To insure a healthy fermentation, prepare (hydrate) your dry yeast before pitching it into your mixture.
+Prepare (hydrate) or "proof" the yeast by adding it to 1/4 cup of lukewarm water, not over 80°F (27°C), then cover the cup with a sterilized saucer to prevent airborne yeast from entering, and let it sit.

-Always delay proofing your yeast until your mixture is almost ready to bottle.
+Always delay proofing your yeast until your drink mixture is almost ready to bottle.
 Proofing more than half an hour could make the yeast sluggish.

-If the mixture has been heated, confirm that it has cooled to a lukewarm temperature (no higher than 80°F or 27°C) before you pitch your yeast into the mixture.
+If the drink mixture has been heated, confirm that it has cooled to a lukewarm temperature no higher than 80°F (27°C) before you pitch your yeast into the mixture.
 If the mixture is too hot, you will kill the yeast resulting in no carbonation, so be sure the temperature is low enough.

 Only use about 1/8 to 1/4 teaspoonful of dried yeast for each recipe despite what the recipe calls for — no more than 1/2 teaspoonful.
 But, as each recipe is different, you may have to experiment to determine the correct amount of yeast to use.